 Practice makes perfect

-There’s a lot of rehearsing that goes on when producing hybrid meetings and events.
+There’s a lot of rehearsing that goes on when producing a hybrid event.

 As Alison said: “It requires more planning ahead of time doing it this way rather than being in a ballroom at a hotel when the presenter can walk in 10 minutes beforehand.”

 Therefore, presenters and the production/event organizing team should do a run-through of your entire program to identify and address any issues that might crop up.

 During the tech rehearsal, speakers should get familiar with the platform, comfortable looking into the camera, and learn how to operate any digital features – such as chat, polls, and breakouts – that they may be using.